munificent/journal/_posts/2013-12-08-babys-first-garbage-collector.md

 ## Simple

 You made it!
 If you followed all of this, you've now got a handle on a simple garbage collection algorithm.
+If you want to see it all together, [here's the full code](https://github.com/munificent/mark-sweep).
 Let me stress here that while this collector is *simple*, it isn't a *toy*.

 There are a ton of optimizations you can build on top of this (and in things like GC and programming languages, optimization is 90% of the effort), but the core code here is a legitimate *real* GC.
 It's very similar to the collectors that were in Ruby and Lua until recently.
 You can ship production code that uses something exactly like this.
 Now go build something awesome!